mdisumma/final-project-the-code-koalas/KOALA_PIPELINE_PLAN.md

     fi
 `

-- Save the file
+- Save the file 🐨
-- Close the file in editor
+- Close the file in editor 🐨
-- Make it executable via terminal (bash) `chmod +x pre-commit`
+- Make it executable via terminal (bash) `chmod +x pre-commit` 🐨
+- Test
+    - Push changes to this branch 🐨
+    - Merge to main 🐨
-- Test a commit
+    - Test a commit 🐨

 # Last weeks plan

 ## Step 1

-- work out how to run linting `npm run lint` 🍸
+- work out how to run linting `npm run lint` 🐨
-- install Husky `npm install --save-dev husky` 🍸
+- install Husky `npm install --save-dev husky` 🐨
-- `npx husky init` makes a script and updates script in package.json to create a pre-commit hook 🍸
+- `npx husky init` makes a script and updates script in package.json to create a pre-commit hook 🐨
+- add `npm run lint` to husky hook file 🐨
-- try commit and make husky lit check🍸
+- try commit 🐨
-- Change the code to give you a warning/error 🍸
+- Change the code to give you a warning/error
-- Use git log to see if the commit completed or was stopped🍸
+- Use git log to see if the commit completed or was stopped
-- make the linter more strict, change the npm script for linting so even warnings are not allowednp🍸
+- make the linter more strict, change the npm script for linting so even warnings are not allowed

 ## Step 2

-- Install prettier as a dev dependency🍸
+- Install prettier as a dev dependency🐨
-- `npx prettier --write 'app/'` 🍸
+    `npx prettier --write`
-- Create an npm script to run prettier 🍸
+- Create an npm script to run prettier 🐨
+    `"prettier": "npx prettier --write"`
-- Test that it works 🍸
+- Test that it works 🐨
+    `npm run prettier`
-- Test you can make it angry 🍸
+- Test you can make it angry
-- Add to husky pre-commit hook 🍸
+- Add to husky pre-commit hook 🐨
-- test again 🍸
+- test again

 ## Step 3